 The ground-test glove was mounted on a plywood and fiberglass structure for a series of tests that concluded May 30, 1996.
 The glove was painted a flat black to maximize heat absorption.
-During the tests, engineers precooled the glove and heated it in NASA Dryden's Flight Loads Laboratory, simulating the heat the glove will experience during its first-stage flight profile.
+During the tests, engineers pre-cooled the glove and heated it in NASA Dryden's Flight Loads Laboratory, simulating the heat the glove will experience during its first-stage flight profile.
 The tests revealed that the glove was hardy enough to survive the intense heat it experienced while traveling at eight times the speed of sound.

 The flight-test glove was mounted on balsa wood and surrounded by a drag-reducing thermal protection system structure made of Space Shuttle tile material that blended the glove into the wing.
-NASA Ames Research Center, Moffett Field, Calif., supplied the thermal protection system, which dissipates heat.
+NASA Ames Research Center, Moffett Field, CA, supplied the thermal protection system, which dissipates heat.
 The glove was mounted to the Pegasus wing at Dryden.
-The Pegasus booster rocket was secured to its L-1011 launch vehicle at the Orbital Sciences Corp.'s Vehicle Assembly Building at Vandenberg Air Force Base, Calif.
+The Pegasus booster rocket was secured to its L-1011 launch vehicle at the Orbital Sciences Corp.'s Vehicle Assembly Building at Vandenberg Air Force Base, CA.

-The glove carried a variety of traditional and high-frequency sensors capable of functioning during the flight conditions the Pegasus rocket will experience.
-The sensors gave engineers a variety of information like acceleration, air flow, pressure, temperature and strain.
+The glove carried traditional and high-frequency sensors capable of functioning during the flight conditions the Pegasus rocket will experience.
+The sensors gave engineers a variety of information like acceleration, air flow, pressure, temperature, and strain.
 Many of these sensors were evaluated in July 1994 aboard an earlier Pegasus mission.
 The mission verified that the sensors do not interfere with the airflow over the Pegasus wing and that the vibrations the sensors will experience during flight will not interfere with obtaining accurate data.

 Roles and Responsibilities

-First flown in 1990, Orbital Sciences Corp.'s Pegasus rocket supports a wide range of missions, including space technology validation, earth science and space physics experiments, hypersonic flight research, earth imaging, communications and planetary exploration.
+First flown in 1990, Orbital Sciences Corporation's Pegasus rocket supports a wide range of missions, including space technology validation, earth science and space physics experiments, hypersonic flight research, earth imaging, communications, and planetary exploration.
 The three-stage Pegasus launch vehicle is carried aloft by the company-owned L-1011 "Stargazer" aircraft to a point approximately 40,000 feet over open ocean areas, where it is released and then free-falls in a horizontal position for five seconds before igniting its first stage rocket motor.
 With the aerodynamic lift generated by its delta wing, the small rocket achieves orbit hundreds of miles above the Earth in approximately ten minutes.
 Pegasus is capable of carrying payloads up to 1,100 pounds.